sharovatov/teamlead/speaking_club_en.md

 We do not ‘pull’ the topics from people, we help people develop the skill to see and explicate meaning in what they do; and then we teach how to make it an appealing and moving narrative (or a different appropriate way to tell a story).

+We can run our training in English and Russian.

+8 hours schedule with a few breaks works well.

+If your company wants to discuss the options, feel free to telegram me at [@vitaly19842](https://t.me/vitaly19842) or email me at [vitaly.sharovatov@gmail.com](vitaly.sharovatov@gmail.com).

 **References**:
 - [The Psychology of Self-Esteem: A Revolutionary Approach to Self-Understanding that Launched a New Era in Modern Psychology (Nathaniel Branden, 2001)](https://www.wiley.com/en-us/The+Psychology+of+Self+Esteem%3A+A+Revolutionary+Approach+to+Self+Understanding+that+Launched+a+New+Era+in+Modern+Psychology-p-9780787945268)